-Note that $X\cup \{x\}$ contains no limb of $R$ ending at $x$, because such a limb cannot contain $x_1$ or $x_2$, so it would be in $Y$ because of the minimality of $X$.
+Suppose that $X\cup \{x\}$ contains a limb of $R$ ending at $x$.
+This limb cannot have $x_1$ or $x_2$ as its internal vertex, so we can move it to $Y$ which contradicts the minimality of $X$.
 It follows that $X\cup \{x\}$ is an $x$-petal, or is the union of two $x$-petals $X_1$ (that contains $x_1$) and $X_2$ (that contains $x_2$).
 In this last case, by~\ref{i:10}, there exists a label $j$ that is used in both $X_1$ and $R\setminus X_1$.
 So, there exists a path from $x_1$ to an edge with label $j$ in $X_1\setminus\{x\}$ and a path in $R\setminus X_1$ from $x_2$ to an edge with label $j$, and the conclusion follows.
 When $X \cup \{x\}$ is an $x$-petal, we note that there exists another $x$-petal included in $Y\cup \{x\}$, because $Y\cup \{x\}$ cannot be a single limb since a label is used twice in $Y$.
 Hence, by~\ref{i:10}, there exists a label $j$ that is used in both $X$ and $Y$.
-Let $Z$ be the set of degree 1 vertices from $X$ that are the end of an edge with label~$j$.
+Let $Z$ be the set of degree 1 vertices from $X$ which are the degree 1 ends of edges with label~$j$.

 First suppose that $x=x_1$.
 Since $R[Y\cup \{ x\}]$ is connected, it contains a path from $x$ to a vertex incident to an edge labeled $j$.
 If $x_2=x$ then similarly $R[X\cup \{ x\}]$ contains a path from $x$ to a vertex in $Z$, and the result holds.
 So we may assume that $x_2\in X$.
-By minimality of $X$ there exists a path in $R[X]$ from $x_2$ to a vertex of $Z$, and the result holds.
+By connectivity of $X$ there exists a path in $R[X]$ from $x_2$ to a vertex of $Z$, and the result holds.
 Therefore, by symmetry, we may assume that $x\not\in \{ x_1,x_2\}$.
 Now suppose that $x_1=x_2$.
 If there are two paths from $x_1$ to $Z\cup \{ x\}$, then the result holds (by possibly extending one of the paths from $x$, through $Y$, to a vertex incident to an edge labeled $j$).
 Otherwise, by Menger's theorem there is a cut vertex that contradicts the minimality of $X$.
 Therefore we may assume that $x_1\neq x_2$.

 We now apply Lemma \ref{MengerModified} to $\{x_1, x_2\}$ and $\{Z,x\}$.
 If the conclusion is two disjoint paths, we are done (by extending the path ending in $x$ to an edge with label $j$ in $Y$).
-And if the outcome is a cutvertex $x'$ that separates $\{x_1, x_2\}$ from $\{x\}\cup Z$, then we define $X'$ as the union of the components of $R\sm \{x'\}$ that contain $x_1$ and $x_2$.
-This contradicts the minimality of $X$.
+And if the outcome is a cut vertex $x'$ that separates $\{x_1, x_2\}$ from $\{x\}\cup Z$, then we define $X'$ as the union of the components of $R\sm \{x'\}$ that contain $x_1$ and $x_2$.
+This contradicts the minimality of $X$. \end{proof}